Willie Smith (sprinter): Later track career

 In 1984, Smith finished sixth in the 400 m. final at the United States Olympic Trials for the 1984 Los Angeles Olympics thus qualifying to be part of the 4 × 400 m. relay squad for those games.
 The United States 4 × 400 m. relay team came first and Smith received an Olympic gold medal by virtue of having run a leg for the team in a qualifying heat and the semi-final.

 In 1988, he attempted again to qualify for the Olympics, as a 32-year-old.
 He failed, finishing 8th in a semi-final of the 400 m. trial at the United States Olympic Trials.
 He was reported as working then full-time as a television news director.
 Smith himself at the time wondered about "what makes him run" and considered the attempt at making the Olympic team like "a bad habit.
 It gets in your blood".

 In 1996, Smith attempted to compete at the 1996 Atlanta Olympics as a 40-year-old.
 His struggle was chronicled in the New York Times.
-He unfortunately did not qualify, even with advice from the elder statesmen of track coaching Brooks Johnson and Mel Rosen (his old college coach).
-He, however, did set a master's record.
+He did not qualify, even with advice from the elder statesmen of track coaching Brooks Johnson and Mel Rosen (his old college coach).
+However, he did set a master's record.

 Since then he has created and worked at sporting camps for young people.

 In 1997, Smith was inducted into the Alabama Sports Hall of Fame.

-In 2000, he was honored as one of 6 new stars in Auburn's Tiger Trail, Auburn University's replica of Hollywood's walk of fame.
+In 2000, he was honored as one of six new stars in Auburn's Tiger Trail, Auburn University's replica of Hollywood's walk of fame.